snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 enableFormTracking();
 ```

 This will only work for form elements which exist when it is called.
-If you are creating a form programatically, call `enableFormTracking` again after adding it to the document to track it.
-You can call `enableFormTracking` multiple times without risk of duplicated events. **From v3.2.0**, if you are programatically adding additional fields to a form after initially calling `enableFormTracking` then calling it again after the new form fields are added will include them in form tracking.
+If you are creating a form programmatically, call `enableFormTracking` again after adding it to the document to track it.
+You can call `enableFormTracking` multiple times without risk of duplicated events. **From v3.2.0**, if you are programmatically adding additional fields to a form after initially calling `enableFormTracking` then calling it again after the new form fields are added will include them in form tracking.

 **Note:** that events on password fields will not be tracked.